Communities

 Many thanks for such a detailed answer.
 I'm sure I'll be returning to it and re-reading it many times...

-user205‭ wrote about 1 year ago · edited about 1 year ago
+user205‭ wrote over 1 year ago · edited over 1 year ago

 Many thanks for such a detailed answer.
 I'm sure I'll be returning to it and re-reading it many times.
 Regarding the inference rules for pi-types in the object type theory, you say they are "encoded by having inhabitants of appropriate types that correspond to those inference rules and equations ensuring they behave appropriately".
 Do you just mean that after introducing these constants, these rules become "theorems" and can be deduced using the inference rules of the meta-type-theory?